leungkean/Comp775Project/README.md

 ## Initialization
 Follow the `afa_guide.txt` for intialization.

+## AFA Datasets

+Custom datasets, not found in TensorFlow datasets by default, are found in [`afa/datasets`](afa/datasets).
+Currently, the following datasets are provided:
+- stare (STARE): Retina dataset for unsupervised AFA

+These datasets should be automatically registered anytime `afa` is imported.
+However, they can also be built manually by navigating to the directory of the dataset you wish to build, then running `tfds build`.
+Also note that `gdown` needs to be installed before some of the datasets can be built.

+If you would like to add a new dataset, please see [this guide](https://www.tensorflow.org/datasets/add_dataset) for instructions on how to create one.
+You can also refer to the existing directories inside [`afa/datasets`](afa/datasets) for examples.
+Note that you should also update [`afa/__init__.py`](afa/__init__.py) accordingly once you add a new dataset.

 ## Training the Surrogate Model
 To train the surrogate model for AIR (unsupervised AFA) just run `train_air_deformer_surrogate.py`.